Relaxed patient receiving sedation dentistry

 Is It Right For You?

-You have a strong gag reflex
+Have a sensitive gag reflex

 Learn More